mallocator/gulp-international/readme.md

 Type: boolean|RegExp
 Default: ```false```

 When set to true the original file is passed along the pipe along with all translated files.
 If the setting is a regular expression then only files with a matching (original) filename will be included.
+If the option is instead a string then the filename is searched for this substring.

 Flow graph:
 ```